bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 2. Contains behavior, rich not anemic.
 3. Can be compared.
 4. Does not rely solely on primitive types (primitive obsession).
+5. Disallows mutation of properties outside of the entity itself (encapsulation), promoting enforcement of invariants.
+6. Hides its constructor and provides a factory method.

 To centralise common entity concerns like this, will build out `abstract` class `Entity`.

+Entities should not expose their constructor and instead provide a static factory method, for example called `Create()`.
+This keeps the constructor pure in that there is less pressure to overwhelm it with non-constructor concerns (because its a convenient lifecycle hook).
+The killer reason however, is because a factory method is likely to be laden with side effects in the form of domain events.

-To ensure subclasses of Entity get a robust and consistent equality implementation, the best practice is to:
+For a robust and consistent equality its best practice is to:

 - Override `Equals(object?)` to compare entities by their identity.
 - Override `GetHashCode()` to use the Id.
 - Optionally, implement `IEquatable<Entity>` for type safety and performance.
 - Overload the `==` and `!=` operators for convenience.

 💀 Be wary of **anemic domain models** where domain objects (entities) primarily serve as data containers with little to no embedded business logic.
 The business logic is instead typically placed in separate service layers or managers, leading to a procedural programming style.
 This contrasts with a _rich domain model_ where entities encapsulate both data and behavior.